-A. The Applicant Meets the Statutory Requirements to Export Electric Energy to Canada
+A. PGE Meets the Statutory Requirements to Export Electric Energy to Canada

 As explained above, DOE has assessed the impact that the proposed export would have on the reliability of the U.S. electric power supply system.
-DOE has determined that the export of electric energy to Canada by the Applicant, as ordered below, would not impair the sufficiency of electric power supply within the United States and would not impede or tend to impede the coordination in the public interest of facilities within the meaning FPA § 202(e).
+DOE has determined that the export of electric energy to Canada by PGE, as ordered below, would not impair the sufficiency of electric power supply within the United States and would not impede or tend to impede the coordination in the public interest of facilities within the meaning FPA § 202(e).

-B. The Applicant Qualifies for a NEPA Categorical Exclusion for Exports of Electric Energy
+B. PGE Qualifies for a NEPA Categorical Exclusion for Exports of Electric Energy

-The Applicant's renewal request qualifies for DOE's categorical exclusion for exports of electric energy under the National Environmental Policy Act (NEPA) of 1969, 42 U.S.C. §§ 4332(2) et seq.
+PGE's application qualifies for DOE's categorical exclusion for exports of electric energy under the National Environmental Policy Act (NEPA) of 1969, 42 U.S.C. §§ 4332(2) et seq.
 DOE's regulations set forth this categorical exclusion, codified as "B4.2," as follows: